hexaflexahexagon/aoc2021/README.md

 # AOC2021

-My collection of code for AOC 2021, which may or may not be complete.
-YMMV.
+My collection of code for AOC 2021, which may or may not ever be completed.

 ## Checklist

+X means done in both Python and Bash
+P means Python
+B means Bash
+Space means not finished

 - [X] day 1
 - [X] day 2
-- [X] day 3
+- [B] day 3
-- [X] day 4
+- [B] day 4
 - [ ] day 5
 - [ ] day 6
 - [ ] day 7